ASSERT-KTH/sorald/README.md

                             including the unchanged ones, will be created in the workspace.
 'IN_PLACE', which means that results are written directly to source files.
-      --git-repo-path=<gitRepoPath>
-                          The path to a git repository directory.
   -h, --help              Show this help message and exit.
       --max-files-per-segment=<maxFilesPerSegment>
                           Max number of files per loaded segment for segmented